rakesh-gupta29/gist-clone/README.md

 - create a new pheonix app
 - connect to the database using ecto. create a new database for dev env.
-- adding a new page to the app. here, it is contact us page
+- adding a new page to the app. here, it is contact us page. form submission are managed through this app.

 To start your Phoenix server: